Yamaha 26: Design

-The cockpit has two genoa winches, two spinnaker winches and a two more halyard winches on the cabin top.
+The cockpit has two genoa winches, two spinnaker winches (optional) and a two more halyard winches (optional for spinnaker halyard) on the cabin top.
 The mainsheet traveler is in the centre of the large cockpit.
 There are recessed genoa tracks inboard.
 A spinnaker was provided as factory standard equipment.

 The design has a PHRF racing average handicap of 201 with a high of 192 and low of 215.
 It has a hull speed of 6.14 kn.

 The boat was subject to a major design update, during production in 1982.

 Operational history

 In a review Richard Sherwood wrote, "Many aspects of the Yamaha 26 are unusual, and it almost appears that the designers decided to throw out all traditional ideas and design for function only."